Flint Roller Derby team pairs competitive sport with high-energy fun

 By Dylan Doherty and Meghan Christian

-Grayce Seymore had been a roller derby skater for a year before her team dissolved as she was considering moving from Clarkston to Flint.
+Grace Seymore had been a roller derby skater for a year before her team dissolved as she was considering moving from Clarkston to Flint.
 Looking to join a team again, she dropped in on a practice session of the Flint Roller Derby crew.

 What she saw there immediately got her attention, and she tried out.